BerkeOner/SmartUtils/README.md

 StartCoroutine(DelayIt.LateStartWithCondition(frames: 60, readyToStart, () => Init())); // Wait for frames and then condition
 ```

+# Extra (not included)

+This great lerping functions would fit well with these utils as well: https://github.com/brihernandez/SmoothDampingExample/blob/master/Assets/SmoothdampExample/Scripts/SmoothDamp.cs

 ## License

 This project is open-source and free to use under the MIT License.